Remote work gives people more options.

 A scammer may avoid, pressure, or redirect.

-If the answer is unclear on several of these, do not continue.
+If several items fail, do not continue.

 Most large job boards are built for volume.